microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 :warning: **YOU SHOULD NOT** use brand names in resource or property names.

-:warning: **YOU SHOULD NOT** use acronyms or abbreviations unless they are broadly understood.
+⚠️ **YOU SHOULD NOT** use acronyms or abbreviations unless they are broadly understood for example, "ID" or "URL", but not "Num" for "number".

 :no_entry: **DO NOT** use redundant words in names.